Schnuckade2/diadrop/README.md

 ## License

-DiaDrop is released under the [MIT License](LICENSE).
+DiaDrop is released under our own License (-> license.txt)

 ---

-*Feel free to expand this README with usage instructions, example images, or contact info if you wish!*